Castle60/CSE15L-Lab-Reports/Lab #2/Lab2.md

 ## Lab Report No. 2 &mdash; Web Servers & Secure Shell Keys

-> *This laboratory's itinerary: Consult the Java Runtime Environment in inaugurating linked connections to remote and local servers; generate private and public authentication tokens via SSH (Secure Shell) to  servers. *
+> #### *"This laboratory report's itinerary: consult the Java Runtime Environment in inaugurating a linked connection to a chat web server; generate private and public authentication tokens via SSH (Secure Shell) to effortlessly connect to a remote server."*